Chromosore/vimball2/README.md

 1) Patch the original vimball plugin's files to hack in vim 8 support
 2) Make a brand new plugin

-You may think that I went for the latter, but I started out with the first option.
-It was just because of the lack of reliability of this solution that wrote an entire plugin for it.
+You may think that I went for the latter, but I actually started with the first option.
+It was just because of unreliability of this solution that I wrote an entire plugin for it.